cosmos/relayer/docs/config.md

 #### Global Configuration

 - Amount of time to sleep between relayer loops
-- Number of block headers to cache for the lite client
+- Number of block headers to cache for the light client

 > NOTE: Additional global configuration will be added/removed in this section as relayer development progresses